Algarve – Portugal

 we made it !

-When we reached the civilisation and asphalt again, we headed to Lagos for some contrast.
+When we reached the civilisation and tar again, we headed to Lagos for some contrast.
 Outside of town there is an official caravan parking next to the the N125 and the stadium where we emptied our tanks and filled the water up.
 (37.1155 , -8.6787)

 To visit Lagos we parked at a big parking area closer to town behind the harbour.
 (37.110407, -8.672268)